 PetroChem Inspection Services was added to the investment portfolio in 1997.
 Specializing in the outsourcing of inspection services to petroleum, gas, and chemical companies, PetroChem’s growth strategy was to act as a consolidator in this highly fragmented business.
 Three additional inspection companies were acquired over the next year and headquarters were consolidated in Houston.
 PetroChem was sold in 2007 to TUV Süd, a German-owned industrial service provider, who planned to use PetroChem as a platform for their own US roll-up.

 UM became involved in the movie business in 2010 when its Chairman, John Aglialoro, created Atlas Productions, Inc. to bring “Atlas Shrugged”, Ayn Rand’s best-selling novel to the screen.
 Following the theatrical release of the three movies comprising the Atlas Shrugged Trilogy, UM formed Atlas Distribution Company to bring other selected films to US theaters.
-Films Atlas Distribution has been involved is include A Royal Night Out (2015), Simon Pegg’s Absolutely Anything (2017), the Shine movie (2018), London Fields (2018), and more.
+Films Atlas Distribution has been involved is include A Royal Night Out (2015), Simon Pegg’s Absolutely Anything (2017), the Shine movie (2018), the Revival movie (2018), London Fields (2018), and more.
 The company developed proprietary software to test screen movies contemplated for release in theaters called “iScreeningRoom”, which is now part of CinemaCloudWorks a suite of theatrical distribution software applications.

 In 2016, UM acquired majority interest in Gym Source, the nation’s oldest and largest distributor of specialty fitness equipment.
 With 35 retail stores, the company sells fitness products both for the home and for commercial facilities such as health clubs, multi-family housing and corporate gyms.
 UM announced its plan to grow the Gym Source business both organically and through acquisition.